Behind the Exclusive Brethren: Contents

-Bachelard discusses the Australian branch of the Exclusive Brethren that was formed approximately 200 years ago by John Nelson Darby of Ireland.
+Bachelard discusses the Australian branch of the Exclusive Brethren, a movement formed approximately 200 years ago by John Nelson Darby of Ireland.

 The introduction emphasises the point that intense investigation should not be seen as vilification of the organisation.
 He writes that since the organisation's beginnings in Ireland in 1827, it has maintained that the world external to the group is evil, and has kept a "doctrine of separation" from non-members.
 Since 2002, Bruce Hales served as the international leader and "Elect Vessel" of the organisation, which has 15,000 members in Australia and 43,000 total globally.
 The author describes the beliefs and practices and doctrine of the organisation, including its approaches to business and finance, as well as its methodology with respect to charity, Sunday services, and preparing the dead for burial.
 Bachelard asserts that the group had "elements of cultishness", but had recently reduced its standards of stringency.

 According to the book, wives are deemed second-class citizens within the organisation, and cannot hold positions higher than administrative jobs at companies owned by the group.
 The book describes the story of the treatment of Alison Alderton, an 85-year-old woman who was excommunicated from the organisation.
 For twenty years, Alderton did not see four of her six children after she had been excommunicated by the organisation.
 During the 1980s, Alderton and her husband Bob had served within the organisation as senior figures at the group's location in Bathurst, New South Wales.
 The author quotes former Family Court chief justice Alastair Nicholson, who had said that methods used by the organisation to excommunicate family members were "abusive ... psychologically it's very damaging to the child".